Accessibility Options

 • Soft tissue techniques to release and mobilise tight muscles

-• Exercise Therapy to work on strengthening, coordination, balance, speed of movement and cardiovascular fitness.
+• Exercise Therapy including PD Warrior inspired exercises for Parkinson's - to work on strengthening, coordination, balance, speed of movement and cardiovascular fitness.

 • Strategies to cope with difficulties such as freezing, and initiation of movement in different situations.